First Rahman cabinet: Merdeka cabinet (1957)

 The cabinet reshuffle in anticipation of Malayan independence was announced on 28 August 1957, featuring a complete reshuffle except for three ministers apart from the prime minister in the original government and the removal of all assistant ministers.
-Health minister Leong Yew Koh, assistant minister of education Too Joon Hing, and assistant minister of works Awang Khalid Awang Hassan were removed from cabinet.
+Health minister Leong Yew Koh, assistant minister of education Too Joon Hing, and assistant minister of works Awang Khalid Awang Hassan were removed from the cabinet.